PATRIC3/mauve-viewer/README.md

 ##### labels (optional)

-This is a mapping from the `name` of the fasta file to a more meaningful name (such as organism name)
+This is a mapping from the `name`/path of the fasta file to a more meaningful name (such as organism name)

 ```javascript
 {